13 Best Elderly Footwear Options for Fall Prevention in 2026

 Key fall prevention features

 Flex grooves in the outsole improve flexibility during the walking cycle.
 The rubber outsole maintains reliable traction on both sidewalks and indoor surfaces.
 Synthetic stitching on overlays provides structural support.
-At just 8 oz, the lightweight design reduces foot fatigue throughout the day.
+At just 8 ounces, the lightweight design reduces foot fatigue throughout the day.

 Fit and sizing considerations